Skip to main content

 Pros:

-• You retain control over who gets invited
+• You control who receives an invite

-• Reviews count as “verified”
+• All reviews count as ‘verified’

 • Qualifies for the “actively collecting reviews” badge